 Richmond casino location angers some Richmonders

 Along with The Cordish Companies and Urban One/Colonial Downs, Bally’s is one of three finalists for the Richmond casino project.
-The price tag on Bally’s Richmond Casino Resort is the richest of the group at nearly two-thirds of a billion dollars.
+The price tag is the richest of the group at nearly two-thirds of a billion dollars.

 However, Richmonders clearly aren’t looking solely at the financial particulars of each project.
 Instead, the Richmond casino location has been front and center during increasingly heated discussions.

 Officials have proposed building Bally’s Richmond on a 61-acre plot that’s located at the intersection of Powhite Parkway (VA-76) and Chippenham Parkway (VA-150) near Forest Hill Avenue.
 However, some residents from the nearby Stratford Hills neighborhood have vehemently opposed the proposed site of the new Virginia casino.

 In response, Bally’s proposed moving the project.
 According to Richmond.com, the Rhode Island-based company recently asked City of Richmond officials if it would still consider its proposal if it moved to a new site.
 The new one would be located on a vacant lot behind Rosie’s Gaming Emporium on Midlothian Turnpike.
 (It’s one of five Rosie’s historical horse racing facilities located in Virginia.)